Skip to main content

 Representatives of the country focal points:TBD

-Chairs of the ESP Pillar working groups:see above
+Chairs of the Action Areas:see above

 Representative of the Alpine Soil Partnership:Mr Borut Vrščaj (Slovenia)